Euro-Atlantic Partnership Council: Russia and the EAPC

 In the early 1990s, NATO Allies took several steps to engage Moscow in the Euro-Atlantic Partnership.
 They wished to promote democratic and economic reforms in the Euro-Atlantic area, particularly with Russia following a Cold-War period.
 Russia serves as a partner country in the EAPC.
-Their involvement can be traced to the first meeting of the North Atlantic Cooperation Council on December 20th, 1991.
+Their involvement can be traced to the first meeting of the North Atlantic Cooperation Council on December 20, 1991.
 The meeting took place with NATO, Eastern European nations, and the USSR present.
 Near the end of this meeting, the Soviet Ambassador received a message that as the meeting was taking place, the Soviet Union would cease to exist the following day.
 The Soviet Ambassador noted at that point that he would only be representing the Russian Federation, and no longer the Soviet Union.

 By 1994, Russia joined the Partnership for Peace (PfP), strengthening the ties between Russia and NATO.
 Upon the fusion of the PfP and NACC, Russia automatically became a member of the EAPC in 1997.
 The same year, the NATO-Russia Founding Act was also signed, showing cooperation following a Cold-War era.
 While Russia primarily rejected the notion of an alliance, rather embracing practical cooperation with NATO and its organizations such as the Euro-Atlantic Partnership, in the 1990s Russia signed and engaged with a number of partnerships with NATO, such as the NATO-Russia Partnership Commission (NRC), which, in 1997, turned into the NATO-Russia Standing Joint Commission.

 According to Vladimir Baranovsky, Russia’s objectives with the EAPC fall largely in the desire to promote security.
 Baranovsky says that Russia’s initiatives include stabilizing Europe, promoting cooperation and interaction between Europe in ‘traditional’ security-related areas and in new ideas, and narrowing differences over political and legal interpretations of Europe’s security.
 He also says that the most cooperative method to enhance traditional security is a three-way partnership with the United States, Russia, and NATO, and Russia is able to find this in the EAPC.
 Arms control in Europe is also discussed within the Council, and Russia finds an additional incentive to be a part of the EAPC due to this.

 Results

 As explored in Russia and the EAPC section, the EAPC has previously served as a ‘reset’ in US-Russia relations, and by extension NATO-Russia relations.

 Today, the EAPC members continue to engage in partnership and dialogue.
 It has maintained a focus on security, stability, and democratic transformation in the Euro-Atlantic region.
+"EAPC members exchange views on current political and security-related issues, including the evolving security situation in Kosovo, where peacekeepers from Allied and partner countries are deployed together.
+Longer-term consultation and cooperation also take place in a variety of areas, for example arms control and non-proliferation, counter-terrorism, and civil preparedness and civil emergency response".